Landscape-CV/PyTLidar/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from Amir Hossein Alikhah Mishamandani during the development of the package.
-This work also received high level guidance from Breanna Shi, Dori P., and thanks to other staffs from the Human-Augmented Analytics Group to make this happen.
+This work also received high level guidance from Breanna Shi, Dori P., and thanks to other staff from the Human-Augmented Analytics Group to make this happen.

 # References